markusreynoso/sokoban-solver/README.md

 Don't: \
   ![Map not fully enclosed](md_assets/dont.png)
 4. If the input is a bit complicated, expect it to process for a while

+## That's about it
+Hope you like it :DD